-The stages of grief and questions can be similar to those when a two-legged friend transitions from this world.
+Questions about what happens after your pet transitions from earth are also very much the same.
 Nearly every day, I’m asked by someone around the world: “Is my cat still alive in another form and place?”
-“My dog died; is he still happy and peaceful?”
+Or, “My dog died; is he still happy and peaceful?”
 And, invariably, the biggest and most important question: “Will I see my dear beloved pet again?”

 Here’s a recent one from Susan. . .